-

 This initiative was funded by the U.S. Department of State Bureau of Population, Refugees, and Migration under the “Asia Regional Migration Programme.”

-For more information please contact: Phornsamay Siheuangxay, National Counter Trafficking Project Officer at psiheuangsay@iom.int and/or iomlaopdr@iom.int
+For more information please contact: Phornsamay Siheuangxay, National Counter Trafficking Project Officer at psiheuangsay@iom.int and Chanjaleurn Rasphone, Communications Assistant at crasphone@iom.int